ashfurrow/blog/README.md

 The site is served from S3, but through CloudFlare's CDN.
 The CDN caches everything on edges.
 These edges respect the caching header set on individual files.
 CloudFlare also sets a browser cache expiration of 30 minutes for all content (if a longer one is not specified, see below).

-[After deploying](https://github.com/ashfurrow/blog/blob/f84ffd2b623a8aa244d2d252400b0d58ba9179bf/config.rb#L93-L104), new or modified files in the `javascripts`, `css`, `img`, and `fonts` directories have one year cache expirations set.
-Afterward, Cloudflare's cached content is invalidated.
-Users are served fresh css and javascript after changes made to those files because middleman [uses hashes for those resources](https://github.com/ashfurrow/blog/blob/f09370070b062b5319cab2852b8c4cc46095358d/config.rb#L59); updated css/javascript will be stored in a differently named file.
+[After deploying](https://github.com/ashfurrow/blog/blob/69d11af382a7e271718ca7e5e6abc4d7c49c8550/Rakefile#L68-L80) to [github.com/ashfurrow/ashfurrow.github.io](https://github.com/ashfurrow/ashfurrow.github.io), Cloudflare's cached content is invalidated.